anyaepie/typo-cut/README.md

 ![Demo](quickdemo.gif)

+*(quick demo gif - click on the file to watch the animation if not working automatically)*

 </div>

 The user can type their own text (note the dynamically calculated character limit depending on the canvas size, letter size and line spacing).
 Direct cut-out is applied by default, yet the user can choose the inverted mask, when the letters are cut-out from the underlying rectangles.